gferreira/xTools4/docs/_reference/variable/measurements.md

 ![]({{ site.url }}/images/variable/Measurements_preview.png){: .img-fluid}

 - Dotted lines indicate a measurement between pairs of points.
-- Select one or more measurements in the list to highlight and show their <!--name,--> direction and distance.
+- Select one or more measurements in the list to highlight and show their direction and distance.
+- Use the color button to change the color of the measurements.

 <!--

 Missing features
 ----------------

-- drag to reorder font-level measurements
+- [ ] drag to reorder font-level measurements

 Know bugs
 ---------

-- “ghost” measuremements from previous glyph are displayed in glyphs with no measurements
+- [ ] “ghost” measuremements from previous glyph are displayed in glyphs with no measurements

 -->